getpopper/popper/README.md

 ## Hacktoberfest

-Join us at [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this month to collaborate on this project and learn from each other.
+Join us for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this month to collaborate on this project and have a chance to win a Hacktoberfest t-shirt!